 Requests for support from the Wider Access programme may be made by community groups and services which are:

-· who would not normally be unable to access mainstream learning opportunities (e.g. people who are unemployed, experiencing in-work poverty, in recovery, disabled or otherwise disadvantaged);
+- who would not normally be able to access mainstream learning opportunities (e.g. people who are unemployed, experiencing in-work poverty, in recovery, disabled or otherwise disadvantaged);

-· who constitute a viable group (normally about 12 or more) which uses public spending well; and
+- who constitute a viable group (normally about 12) which uses public spending well; and

-Typically these are groups which need the support of a smaller class sizes to ensure learners receive additional tutor attention and who are most comfortable learning in a familiar and local setting (a community venue).
+Typically, these are groups which need the support of a smaller class sizes (up to 12 learners rather than the 18 to 20 expected in main campus provision) to ensure learners receive additional tutor attention and who are most comfortable learning in a familiar and local setting (a community venue).

 3. Community partner requirements

-· be prepared to review progress with learners in a friendly and supportive, informal manner;
+- be prepared to review progress with learners in a friendly and supportive, informal manner; and

-· confirm that the group is excluded from mainstream main campus college provision and so requires the community based learning service requested because it’s the most appropriate form of support.
+- confirm that the group faces barriers to mainstream main campus college provision and so requires the community-based learning service requested because it’s the most appropriate form of support.

-The community partner therefore acts as the representative of the student in requesting the Wider Access programme; as the appropriate way to achieve their agreed educational aims and progression.
+The community partner therefore acts as the representative of the students in requesting the Wider Access programme; as the appropriate way to achieve their agreed educational aims and progression.